vasansr/query-params-mongo/README.md

    * **value**: An object with the following properties:
       * **dataType**: the data type identifier.
       * **required**: true/false
-* **strict** (Optional) Boolean value to indicate whether to consider the fieldSpec as a complete spec, ie, if field names not specified in the fieldSpec are encountered, it will be considered an error.
+* **strict** (Optional) Boolean value to indicate whether to consider the fieldSpec as a complete spec, i.e., if field names not specified in the fieldSpec are encountered, it will be considered an error.
 Defaults to false.

 In cases where the client is not a controlled one, e.g., you are publishing a REST API for someone else's consumption, you would typically specify the complete fieldSpec and set strict to true.
 This will ensure that the caller is notified of errors due to possible typos in their field names.

-If the client is your own, e.g., your own application, you may confident that there are no typos in the field spec and prefer the convenience of auto-detect over formal fields specification.
+If the client is your own, e.g., your own application, you may be confident that there are no typos in the field names in the query string.
+In this case, you may prefer the convenience of auto-detect over formal fields specification.
 In this case, the field spec can contain only the fields that cannot be auto-detected.
+But be warned that adding a filter on a non-existant field (caused by typos) will typically match no records.

 ## Query Format
+The query format is designed to be simple for simple use-cases, as well as completely readable in the browser's URL (i.e, contains no characters that will need URL encoding).
+If you have an HTML form, it is very likely that the query-string created out of this form's submission can be directly processed.

+The query format follows these rules:
 * All query parameters *not* starting with a double underscore ('__') are assumed to be field names
 * Special query parameters __sort, __limit and __offset are treated specially, and these indicate the sort spec, the limit of the output and the offset (skip) criteria for the Mongo query.
 * Any other query parameter that starts with a double underscore is ignored.
 You may use these for special handling that is not covered by this module.